fmauquie/react-native-dp3t-sdk/README.md

 [Add bluetooth capabilities](https://github.com/DP-3T/dp3t-sdk-ios#start--stop-tracing) to your Info.plist file.

-You have to add `pod 'DP3TSDK', :git => "https://github.com/fmauquie/dp3t-sdk-ios.git", :branch => 'develop'` in your Podfile until [Pull Request #49](https://github.com/DP-3T/dp3t-sdk-ios/pull/49) is merged.
+You have to add `pod 'DP3TSDK', :git => "https://github.com/DP-3T/dp3t-sdk-ios.git", :commit => 'COMMIT_ID''` in your Podfile until the SDK stabilizes, and a version is pushed on the Pods repo.
+Replace `COMMIT_ID` with `13c009500dccd1488131a6b0c8ae69247b33a9b0` (latest version supported, watch this file to follow the changes)

 This implementation does not yet support requesting the permissions to use Bluetooth in iOS.